ME Bank Personal Loans

 ME Bank personal loans review

-This ME Bank personal loan is unsecured, which means borrowers don’t need to provide security (i.e. collateral) when applying for the personal loan.
+ME personal loans are unsecured, which means borrowers don’t need to provide security when applying.
 This personal loan also has a fixed interest rate, which means your interest rate will stay the same throughout the loan term.

-Borrowers who prefer face-to-face customer support should take note that ME Bank is 100 per cent online.
-In saying that, borrowers can contact a ME lending specialist via phone, online and through email.
+Borrowers who prefer face-to-face customer support should take note that ME is 100 per cent online.
+Borrowers can contact ME via phone, online live chat and through email.